FREE UK DELIVERY ON ORDERS OVER £39.99

 All dogs aged 12 weeks and over can benefit from taking glucosamine to ensure healthy, lubricated joints or as a preventative measure - particularly if your dog’s breed is prone to joint diseases in old age, or if they’re a busy working dog.

-Glucosamine won’t reverse the effects of arthritis or hip dysplasia, though vets will often recommend it for pain relief alongside traditional medication.
+Glucosamine won’t reverse the effects of arthritis or hip dysplasia, though vets will sometimes recommend it for potential pain relief alongside conventional medication.
 It’s a good idea to check with your vet before using glucosamine for dogs, just to be safe.

 What does glucosamine actually do for dogs?